Artist Trading Cards (Calgary)

 Upcoming ATC Events in Calgary

-Sunday, Jun 9 2024 2-4 pm Alcove Centre for the Arts (244 - 7 Ave SW) Drop-in ATC Trading This is a free, drop-in anytime trading session.
-Come even if you don't know about ATCs or haven't made any cards yet.
-Learn about Artist Trading Cards and the ATC Movement... and perhaps even make a few cards.
+Sunday, October 27 2024 2-4 pm Alcove Centre for the Arts (244 - 7 Ave SW) Drop-in ATC Trading This is a free, drop-in anytime trading session.
+Make some cards at home and bring them to trade.
+If you don't know much about ATCs and haven't made any cards yet come anyway.
+You'll learn about Artist Trading Cards and the ATC Movement... and probably make a few cards to trade while you're here.

 Venue Information: